Tap-Payments/Card-Android/README.md

 ## Tokenize the card

-Once you get notified that the `TapCardView` now has a valid input from the delegate.
+Once you get notified that the `TapCardKit` now has a valid input from the delegate.
 You can start the tokenization process by calling the public interface:

 ```kotlin
 ///  Wil start the process of generating a `TapToken` with the current card data